Easy Desserts: Summer Fruit Trifle Recipe

 Mini Fruit Trifles for Kids

 Trifle bowls even come in mini sizes, which are perfect for individual servings.
 Leave out the Amaretto and let the kids make their own trifle desserts.
 Set out the fruit, cake, pudding and Cool Whip on the counter and let the kids take over.
-They can tear the cake into small pieces and layer the ingredients how they want.
+They can tear the cake into small pieces and layer the ingredients however they want.
 Add a twist by substituting white cheesecake pudding for the vanilla flavor.
 Everyone loves a good trifle!